mranandramasamy/JavaHub/README.md

 60. Runnable vs Callable ?
 61. Thread vs Runnable ?
 62. What is SimpleDateFormat ?
 How to convert a format to another ?
+63. What is concurrent exception ?
+64. can we have just finally block without exception ?
+65. can exception block be on order first then Arithmetic exception ?
+66. How will you reverse HashSet ?
+67. What is wrapper class ? why do we need Integer over int ?
+68. Can you inherit static method ?

 ### Springboot
 1. Qualifier vs Primary annotations ?